-This program, started in 1970, is the only national certification program for contractors and pump installers in the groundwater industry.
+The NGWA Voluntary Certification Program, started in 1970, is the only national certification program for contractors and pump installers in the groundwater industry.
 The program is designed and governed by groundwater contractors who understand the daily activities in the field.
-They have set realistic expectations and guidelines, but also high standards to ensure integrity.
+They have set realistic expectations and guidelines, as well as high standards to ensure integrity.
 It is recognized as the leading program in the industry by numerous state agencies, which have adopted the tests for their own programs.

 It is designed to demonstrate pride in your job and to promote professionalism in the groundwater industry.
 By participating in this program, your commitment to advancing knowledge and skill in the groundwater industry is recognized by the public, regulatory